TommyBergo/NLP/README.md

   For each subtask, we provide:
   - one script for **monolingual models**
   - one script for the **bilingual model**
+  The src folder also includes a Jupyter notebook used during the initial experimentation phase.
+It is not part of the final project implementation.

 Each script is configured with default arguments, including dataset paths.